The Conservation Commission was established to:

 Notice of Intent - Filing Guidance

-Activities within resource areas such as Riverfront Areas and Bordering Vegetated Wetlands that alter, dredge, fill, or remove require the filing of a Notice of Intent.
+Activities within resource areas such as Riverfront Areas and Bordering Vegetated Wetlands that alter, dredge, fill, or remove within that area require the filing of a Notice of Intent.
 The submittal requirements are listed here.

 Notice of Intent for Greenfield Wetlands Protection Ordinance